Generated South Branch Potomac planning scene with a broad valley river and cobble bars, not an exact location photo

 Move to a smaller river if current, wind, or launch uncertainty makes the South Branch feel bigger than the day deserves.

-Springfield corridor public sites
+Springfield area public sites

 The practical home base for the lower river gauge reach and mixed warmwater planning.

-Petersburg access corridor
+Petersburg access area

 Useful when you want the cooler stocked-trout side of the river instead of the lower smallmouth focus.